 Their book, full of accurate maps and descriptions of the various mound types, remains invaluable to researchers to this day.
 And throughout the following guide, you’ll find find both illustrations and relevant quotes from Squier and Davis’s influential work.

 I decided to follow in Squier and Davis’s footsteps after visiting the forgotten pyramid of Cahokia in southern Illinois.
 Wondering what other mysterious sites there were to explore in the Midwest, I learned that Ohio is one of the region’s best states for those with an interest in lost civilizations.

 The state is home to dozens of ancient sites which would probably take weeks to explore in full.
 The attractions featured below, however, are all located in central and southern Ohio.
 I was able to see everything over the course of two full days.
 A scheduling mishap, however, would cause me to miss out on Fort Ancient, another one of the region’s top mound sites.

 The Hopewell Mound City Group

 The first stop of my trip was the Hopewell Mound City Group, just outside of the city of Chillicothe.
 The mound was built by the Hopewell culture a few thousand years ago.
-And in fact, Mound City contains the largest concentration of mounds of any Hopewell Settlement, totaling 24 mounds.
+And in fact, Mound City contains the largest concentration of mounds of any Hopewell Settlement, totaling 24.

-The group of 24 mounds takes up an area of 13 acres, while the entire group was surrounded by an elevated barrier.
-But the barrier was unlikely meant for defensive.
+The group of mounds takes up an area of 13 acres, and it was all surrounded by an elevated barrier.
+But the barrier was unlikely meant for defense.
 If so, then what was this site’s true purpose?